DappCamp-Cohort-4/gas-optimization-assignment/README.md

     git checkout -b my-name
     ```

--   Make changes to the `src/PetPark.sol` file.
-The tests in `test/PetPark.t.sol` should run successfully.
+-   Make changes to contracts in this directory - `src/`.
+The tests in `test/` directory should run successfully.

 -   Run Tests
     ```